learning-gardens/cybernetics-club/minutes.md

 - VR as Programmable Psychadelics
 - VR as life-extension, punishment, cheap method of imprisonment

-The human Experiment — Meta HUmans
+The Human Experiment — Meta Humans
 - “AI Psychology” as a new field
 - How might AI be investigated when we can’t even look into our own brains?
 - AI vs. IA